iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 The processes described below for connecting with your Vertiq modules are the same whether you are connecting with one or several modules.
 An important note, however, is that when connecting multiple modules, each must have a unique Module ID.
 If two (or more) modules share the same Module ID, they will be unable to communicate via IQUART.
-In order to change each module’s Module ID, you must individually connect with it through the Control Center using the steps below
+In order to change each module's Module ID, you must individually connect with it through the Control Center using the steps below

 #.
 Navigate to the Advanced tab